echoreader/wildgreen.blog/src/content/posts/budget-travel-planning-for-beginners.md

 **People Watching and Wandering:**
 Simply exploring neighborhoods, sitting in parks, visiting markets, and observing daily life costs nothing and often proves more memorable than paid attractions.

+> Want to stretch your travel budget even further?
+Explore [Best Travel Cards for Good Credit](https://wildgreen.blog/best-travel-cards-for-good-credit/) to unlock rewards and smarter spending on your next trip.

 ## Travel Deals and Timing

 Understanding when and how to book creates significant savings.
 My timing strategy has evolved through expensive mistakes.